nperez0111/NeweggBot/README.md

 ## Installation

-You will require [Node.js 14](https://nodejs.org/en/) to run this.
+1. You will need [Node.js 14](https://nodejs.org/en/) installed to run this.
-After installing via git or by downloading the code and extracting it, navigate to the folder where the files are located via powershell(or equivalent console) and run `npm install puppeteer`.
+2. Download this repository (via git or [this zip file](https://github.com/nperez0111/NeweggBot/archive/master.zip)).
+3. Run the command `npm install` in the directory where this project is on your computer
+4. Copy `config_template.json` to `config.json`
+   - Make changes as discussed below
+5. Run `npm start` to run the script which will open a chrome window

 ## Configuration